How to Grow Kiwi

 The spot should be on the north side of the garden in colder regions to reduce the risk of freeze-thaw damage in early spring if plants are especially susceptible.

 Kiwi plants need well-drained soil as they tend to have root rot if left too wet.
-The soil should be slightly acidic i.e., with pH between 5.0 and 6.8.
+The soil should be slightly acidic, i.e., with a pH between 5.0 and 6.8.

 One should amend the soil if it’s alkaline.